Learning Goals

 • Collaboration

-• Establishes healthy, mutually beneficial relationships with others.
+• Creates consensual, mutually beneficial relationships with others.

-• Seeks help from others when needed and offers aid when appropriate.
+• Seeks help from others or offers aid when attempting to address issues or challenges facing the group.

 • Shares a group or organizational goal and works with others to achieve it.